 “There is no greater sin than killing innocent people who surrender, and that is why you’re not being promoted,” Wang said.

-A few years later, the now-elderly Li Guang followed the great General Wei Qing into battle.
-As part of the punishment for his sin, Li lost his way and arrived late for battle, and he eventually killed himself with his own sword.
+A few years later, the now-elderly General Fei followed the great General Wei Qing into battle.
+As part of the punishment for his sin, he lost his way and arrived late for the battle, and he eventually killed himself with his own sword.

-Li Guang’s sons also met early deaths.
-Li’s mother, wife, and children were all killed in court, while Li Guang’s grandson, Li Ling, was later defeated and forced to surrender in the war against the Xiongnu.
+General Fei’s sons also met early deaths.
+His mother, wife, and children were all killed in court, while his grandson, Li Ling, was later defeated and forced to surrender in the war against the Xiongnu.
 Thus, the Li family slowly disappeared.

-Despite General Li’s many abilities, he could not advance in his career, and ultimately, met a tragic end.
+Despite General Fei’s many abilities, he could not advance in his career, and ultimately, met a tragic end.

 In ancient China, it was known that, though a person may otherwise possess a strong moral character, if he commits a great sin such as killing many innocent lives, he will surely suffer a wretched fate.